heremaps/here-data-sdk-typescript/docs/examples/nodejs-read-volatile-layer.md

 You can get partition metadata in one of the following ways:

-- Using the OLP Metadata Service
+- Using the platform Metadata Service
-- Using the OLP Query Service
+- Using the platform Query Service

-You can get partition metadata using the OLP Query Service only if the partition has the HERE tile scheme.
+You can get partition metadata using the platform Query Service only if the partition has the HERE tile scheme.
 For more information on the HERE tile scheme, see [Partitions](https://developer.here.com/olp/documentation/data-user-guide/portal/layers/partitions.html).

-For performance reasons, it is best to use the OLP Query Service to get metadata for a specific partition.
-For batch processes, and to get metadata for many partitions or all partitions in a layer, use the OLP Metadata Service.
+For performance reasons, it is best to use the platform Query Service to get metadata for a specific partition.
+For batch processes, and to get metadata for many partitions or all partitions in a layer, use the platform Metadata Service.

-To get partition metadata from a volatile layer:
+**To get partition metadata from a volatile layer:**

 1. Create the `VolatileLayerClient` object.

    For instructions, see [Create VolatileLayerClient](#create-volatilelayerclient).

 2. Do one of the following:

-   - (For partitions with the HERE tile scheme) To get partition metadata using the OLP Metadata Service:
+   - (For partitions with the HERE tile scheme) To get partition metadata using the platform Metadata Service:

      1. Create the `QuadKeyPartitionsRequest` object with the quadkey and the number of child partitions (from 0 to 4).